CeresBarros/SpaDES4Dummies/docs/Part2_SDMMaxent.md

 Authors: Ceres Barros, Alex M. Chubaty

 In \@ref(part1) of this guide, we described how to create new `SpaDES` modules, their different components, how to link different modules and how to set up and run a simulation.

 Here, we assume that you are familiar with these steps, but go further in showing important `SpaDES` features that facilitate many of the steps common to most ecological modelling exercises.
 For the sake of simplicity, we focus our example on projecting a species' distribution as a function of climate covariates.
-Yet, the true power of `SpaDES` is more evident when using complex dynamic simulation models parameterized using large datasets and ran across large spatial areas.
+Yet, the true power of `SpaDES` is more evident when using complex dynamic simulation models parametrised using large datasets and ran across large spatial areas.

 This example is broken into four main parts: 1) Module creation and coding; 2) Running the model; 3) Caching; and 4) Best practices.
 By no mean does it cover caching or best practices in full, as each of these topics is very extensive, but it highlights some of their essentials in `SpaDES` and from our own experience.